virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Virginia prohibits the creation of common-law marriages.
 However, it accepts common law marriages from other states if such marriages meet the statutory legal requirements of those states.
 Common law marriage is a legally recognized union of two people living together and considering themselves married without obtaining a marriage license or conducting a marriage ceremony.

-To dissolve a common law marriage from other states in Virginia, couples must get a divorce, and the court will decide on how properties will be shared between the parties like in conventional marriages.
+To dissolve a common law marriage from other states in Virginia, couples must get a divorce, and the court will decide on how properties will be shared between the parties, like in conventional marriages.
 Also, Virginia does not recognize cohabitation as a marriage or civil partnership.

 disclaimer